This procedure regulates the use of security cameras on campus. Objectives of this procedure are to:

 Pursuant to Maryland law, security cameras may not be used in private areas of the campus unless advance notification is given to any individual entering the private area.
-Private areas include bathrooms, shower areas, locker and changing rooms, areas where a person might reasonably change clothes, private offices and, rooms for medical, physical, or mental therapy or treatment.
+Private areas include bathrooms, shower areas, locker and changing rooms, areas where a person might reasonably change clothes, private offices, and rooms for medical, physical, or mental therapy or treatment.
 When security cameras are permitted in private areas, the camera will be used narrowly to protect money, real or personal property, documents, supplies, equipment, or pharmaceuticals from theft, destruction, or tampering.

-To the maximum extent possible, security cameras will not be used to get close-up video through the windows of any private residential space or office located off campus.
+To the maximum extent possible, security cameras will not be used to get close-up video through the windows of any private residential space or commercial space located off campus.
 If needed, electronic shielding will be placed in the security camera so that the security camera cannot be used to look into or through windows.
 Additionally, security cameras will not be directed at the windows of any private building not on college property.

 Audio recordings are prohibited.

 The department of public safety may review and monitor security camera feeds and recordings as needed to support investigations and to enhance public safety.
 The director of public safety may assign staff to review and monitor security camera feeds and recordings.
 Monitoring or surveillance of individuals based on characteristics of race, gender, ethnicity, sexual orientation, disability, or other protected classifications is prohibited.

 Signs will be posted on campus indicating that video surveillance is used to promote safety at the college.
 The placement of and the text on the signs will be subject to the review and approval of the director of public safety, in collaboration with the public relations and marketing office.

 Use of Recordings